conorwalsh1/Portfolio-Project-1/README.md

 I wanted to build a website for a tourist attraction in my local town, 'The Rock of Cashel'.
 The website is made to target both tourists and locals.
 To achieve this, I aimed to lay out the website in a clear and concise way.

 As most visitors to the 'Rock of Cashel' would be tourists from out of town, I prioritised a landing page comprised of an impressive photo of the rock with a clear and simple navigation bar at the top alongside the header to steer site browsers in the right direction.
-The History section appears first with a brief but thorough description of the Rocks' past which also includes an image of the rock from olden times.
+The History section appears first when the user scrolls with a brief but thorough description of the Rocks' past which also includes an image of the rock from olden times.
 Following this is a 'Visit Us' section which includes an Google Maps iframe along with admission fees, opening times and facilities available on site.

 At the bottom of the page I included all relevant contact information with all social media links included in the footer.
 I added two divider images, one under the History section of a tapestry and one under the Visit Us section.
 The image of the rock under the Visit Us section is taken at sunset which I felt was relevant as the visitor also approaches the end of the web page.
-The color scheme in both divider images are cohesive and they compliment eachother, whilst the landing page image is an impressive picture of the rock with the predominantly grey and green offering a striking effect.
+The color scheme in both divider images are cohesive and they compliment eachother, whilst the landing page image is an impressive picture of the Rock with the predominantly grey and green offering a striking effect.

 The competition page is pitched as a local photo competition for pictures of the rock.
 I added this to the end of the navigation bar as locals would make up a significantly less amount of visitors on the website.
-I also wanted to keep the main landing page kept exclusively for easily digestable information on the rock itself.
+I also wanted to keep the main landing page kept exclusively for easily digestable information on the Rock itself.

+This website was built using a Macbook Pro 13".
+As it was my first project and subsequent first time creating a website, I was unaware of the benefits of using a second larger monitor to test the website upon deployment.
+My tutor has advised me on how important a second larger monitor is and I will use one for all my projects going forward.

 ## User Experience (UX)